EaglePicher Industries Inc.

-EaglePicher Industries Inc., known today as EaglePicher Technologies, LLC, is a battery, electronics, and energetic devices manufacturer.
-The company faced thousands of asbestos-related lawsuits after using the harmful material in its products.
-The lawsuits eventually forced the company to file for bankruptcy.
+EaglePicher Industries Inc., known today as EaglePicher Technologies, LLC, manufactures battery, electronics, and energetic devices.
+The company faced thousands of asbestos-related lawsuits after using asbestos in cement and insulation products.
+EaglePicher eventually filed for bankruptcy and created an asbestos trust fund.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.